5 Benefits of Mandalas

 Mandalas have been recognized by psychology as a therapeutic tool.
 The Swiss psychologist Carl Jung said they’re like representations of our mind.
 He thought they made it easier for us to concentrate on, transform, and internalize unconscious things in us.
 He also said that we project what we think and feel into mandalas.

-There are also multiple different branches of psychology that have talked about their benefits.
+Multiple different branches of psychology have talked about their benefits.
 Transpersonal psychology sees mandalas as a kind of exercise for deep connection.
 Cognitive and behavioral psychology see it as a tool to improve things like memory, attention, perception, and visuomotor coordination.

 There are some other settings where people use mandalas, too.
 For example, people use them in occupational therapy because the cognitive stimulation helps people do their daily activities.
 People also use them in educational settings to help students with concentration, attention, and discipline.